Tchernobill/Confluence/Lore/Locations/Isa's Container Unit.md

 On the riverside face, two rectangular windows have been professionally cut - not the rough hacksaw work typical of most Stack conversions.
 Each opening is 1.2 meters wide by 80 centimeters tall, fitted with actual glass panes rather than plastic sheeting.
 The frames are reinforced aluminum, likely salvaged from a demolished office building, and they actually open and close smoothly on maintenance-free hinges.

-During the day, these windows provide a view across the industrial haze toward the gleaming towers of the Citadel.
+During the day, these windows provide a view across the smog haze toward the gleaming towers of the Citadel.
 At night, they reveal the constellation of lights from neighboring Stack blocks - thousands of small windows creating a cityscape of vertical communities stretching into the distance.

 ## Interior Layout